History of the Dallas Cowboys: 1990s

 Johnson quickly returned the Cowboys to the NFL's elite with a series of skillful drafts.
 Having picked Aikman, fullback Daryl Johnston and center Mark Stepnoski in 1989, Johnson added running back Emmitt Smith in 1990, defensive tackle Russell Maryland and offensive tackle Erik Williams in 1991, and safety Darren Woodson in 1992.
 The young talent joined holdovers from the Landry era such as wide receiver Michael Irvin, guard Nate Newton, linebacker Ken Norton, Jr., and offensive lineman Mark Tuinei, and veteran pickups such as tight end Jay Novacek and defensive end Charles Haley.

 1990

 In 1990, the Cowboys finished 7–9, with Smith being named NFC Offensive Rookie of the Year and Johnson earning Coach of the Year honors.

 1991

 In 1991, Dallas finished with an 11–5 record, making the playoffs for the first time since 1985.
 The Cowboys beat the Chicago Bears 17–13 in the wild card round.
 In the divisional round, they faced the Lions, who had beaten them earlier in the season.
-Detroit went in for a repeat performance, dismembering the Cowboys 38–6 for their first, and to date only, postseason victory since 1957.
+Detroit went in for a repeat performance, dismembering the Cowboys 38–6 for their first, and until the 2023 season only, postseason victory since 1957.
 The 1991 Cowboys also became the first team to feature the league leaders in rushing yards (Smith) and receiving yards (Irvin).
 The 1991 season also marked Dallas's return to Monday Night Football after an absence of two years.